-- Speed of network and sufficient capacity: 6 points will be awarded to applications that demonstrate that the proposed project can reliably deliver 100/20 Mbps broadband services to at least 80 percent of unserved and underserved locations in the proposed service area.
+- Speed of network and sufficient capacity: 6 points will be awarded to applications that demonstrate that the proposed project can reliably deliver 100/100 Mbps broadband services to at least 80 percent of unserved and underserved locations in the proposed service area.
+4 points will be awarded to applications that demonstrate that the proposed project can reliably deliver 100/70 Mbps broadband services to at least 80 percent of unserved and underserved area.
+2 points will be awarded to applications in the proposed service area.
+2 points will be awarded to applications that demonstrate that the proposed project can reliably deliver 100/40 Mbps broadband services to at least 80 percent of unserved and underserved locations in the proposed service area.
 Applications must detail the selection of technology and particular hardware configurations in both backbone and last-mile segments, including any assumptions and/or calculations around capacity oversubscription, limitations imposed by terrain, and geographic constraints, to definitively demonstrate the connection speed and network capacity requirements can be met.
 Applicants that do not make this demonstration will be awarded zero points for Speed of Network and Sufficient Capacity. - Scalability: 5 points will be awarded to applications that demonstrate that the proposed infrastructure will be capable of delivering higher speeds in the future, including that the infrastructure will be scalable with respect to capacity to support higher speeds to 80 percent of currently unserved and underserved locations in the proposed service area.
-Applications must detail the specific approach to scalability both in backbone and last-mile segments of the network, such as increased wireless base station sectorization, hardware upgrades, addition of towers, etc., to include projected capital costs per location associated with upgrades necessary to deliver increased service level thresholds of the applicant's choosing (i.e., 100/100, 500/100, 1000/1000).
+Applications must detail the specific approach to scalability both in backbone and lastmile segments of the network, such as increased wireless base station sectorization, hardware upgrades, addition of towers, etc., to include projected capital costs per location associated with upgrades necessary to deliver increased service level thresholds of the applicant's choosing (i.e., 100/100, 500/100, 1000/1000).
 Applications that do not make this demonstration will be awarded zero points for Scalability. - Cost-effective future upgrade and capital investment path: Up to 2 points will be awarded to applications that demonstrate a cost-effective projected technical upgrade path, including a capital investment timeline and costs for equipment refresh and replacement cycles.

-Connecting CAIs at a gigabit symmetrical: up to 13 points (for Priority Broadband Projects only)

-OBO recognizes, as is discussed throughout this document, that the BEAD allocation for Oregon is insufficient to reach the third statutory priority for deployment, community anchor institutions.
+Connecting CAIs at a gigabit symmetrical: up to 13 points (for Priority Broadband Projects only) OBO recognizes, as is discussed throughout this document, that the BEAD allocation for Oregon is insufficient to reach the third statutory priority for deployment, community anchor institutions.